omznc/omznc/README.md

 <p align="center"><em>Not sure how accurate this is, since only about 5% of my repositories are public, but hey.
 It's here.</em></p>

-You'll mostly see me work in Python or JS/TS, but I'm pretty decent at C++, C#, and the web languages.
+You'll mostly see me work in Python or JS/TS, but I'm pretty decent at C++, C#, Go, and the web languages.
 Fun stuff.